-Road Description and Tenure Planning Requirements Layout Design and Construction Descriptions Right of Way Borrow Pits Timber Salvage Debris Erosion Control Clearing Width Road Surface Class III Tertiary Permanent Winter or Dry Weather Up to 20 Years Phased planning approach must be followed if road is to be used for more than five years.
-LOC Required if > than 5 years.
+Road Description and Tenure Planning Requirements Layout 1 Design and Construction Descriptions 1 Right of Way Borrow Pits 1 Timber Salvage 1 Debris 1 Erosion/Sediment Control 1 Clearing Width Road Surface - Class III Tertiary Permanent Winter or Dry Weather Up to 20 Years Phased planning approach must be followed if road is to be used for more than five years.
+DLO Required if > than 3 years.
 Centre line marked.
-Side ribbons may be required for LOC roads and sensitive sites.
+Side ribbons may be required for DLO roads and sensitive sites.
 7-20 m 5-10 m Location identified prior to construction (EFR) or as per submitted TFA.
-As per TMRs and EFR under LOC.
+As per TMRs and EFR under DLO.
 Total disposal.
 Stripping and fine debris to be retained for erosion control by spreading on cuts and fills and any other critical area.
 Progressive reclamation concurrent with construction.
 Cross drains and ditch blocks dictated by slope and soil conditions.
 Drainage water to be diverted off the ROW in as short a distance as possible.
-Class IV Temporary Winter or Dry Conditions Up to five Years Details to be addressed in development plans.
+Class IV Temporary Winter or Dry Conditions Up to three Years Details to be addressed in development plans.
 Approved under the cover of an AOP.
 Centre line marked.
-As-built inside harvest area road locations submitted annually through air photo updates.
+As-built inside harvest area road locations submitted annually.
 Harvest area access roads mapped.
 7-20 m 5-10 m Location identified prior to construction or as per submitted TFA.
 As per FHP.
 Partial disposal.
 Stripping and fine debris to be retained for erosion control by spreading on cuts and fills and any other critical area Progressive reclamation concurrent with construction.
 Cross drains and ditch blocks dictated by slope and soil conditions.
 Drainage water to be diverted off the ROW in as short a distance as possible.
+See 11.3.3